flutter/plugins/packages/in_app_purchase/README.md

 # in_app_purchase

-A new flutter plugin project.
+A Flutter plugin for in-app purchases.

 ## Getting Started